StefanRickauer/C-Matrix-Rain/README.md

 # C-Matrix-Rain
 C program for Linux operating systems that simulates the Matrix rain effect for a couple of seconds and then quits automatically.
 In case it does not work try to rebuild the program.
-Therefore type
+Therefore type (within your project folder)

   make clean